heroku/heroku-buildpack-clojure/README.md

 development, which can let test libraries and test configuration sneak into production.

+In order to ensure consistent builds, normally values set with `heroku config:add ...` (other than `LEIN_USERNAME`, `LEIN_PASSWORD`, and `LEIN_PASSPHRASE`) will not be visible at compile time.
+To expose more to the compilation process, set a `BUILD_CONFIG_WHITELIST` config var containing a space-delimited list of config var names.
+Note that this can result in unpredictable behaviour since changing your app's config does not result in a rebuild of your app.
+So it's easy to get into a situation where your build is broken, but you don't notice it until later when you push.
+For this reason it's recommended to take care with this feature and always push after changing a whitelisted config value.

 ### Uberjar

 If your `project.clj` contains an `:uberjar-name` setting, then